mohanish12/pythonScripts/README.md

 ## FancyNames.py
 The script contains a function called fancy_me which takes as input a list of strings each representing a full name in the format "First Middle Last".
 It returns a single string formatting that list of names in fancy style like this - F. M. Last.
 Each individual name is the first initial, then a period, then a space, then the second initial, then a  period, then a space, then the last name, then a comma.
 There is no comma after the last name in the list.

+## RockPaperScissors.py
+The script contains a function called find_winner which takes as input a list of 2-tuples each representing a round of Rock-Paper-Scissors.
+Each 2-tuple will contain two strings.Each string will be either "Rock", "Paper", or "Scissors".
+The first item in the 2-tuple will represent what Player 1 chooses in each round, and the second item in the 2-tuple will represent what Player 2 chooses in each round. find_winner whould return the string "Player 1 wins!" if Player 1 wins more games than Player 2.
+It would return the string "Player 2 wins!" if Player 2 wins more games than Player 1.
+It would return the string "It's a tie!" if the two players win an equal number of times.
+In the game Rock-Paper-Scissors, two opponents simultaneously choose to throw either "Rock", "Paper", or "Scissors".
+Rock beats Scissors, Scissors beats Paper, and Paper beats Rock.
+If both players throw the same object, the round is a tie.